HeberTU/Telco-Customer-Churn/README.md

 ## Results

+We strongly recommend reading the [medium post](https://medium.com/@heber.trj.urt/how-to-use-data-to-retain-more-customers-72e8d2c86c11) for a more business-oriented version.

 In this section, we will show some of the key findings:

 1. Customer who has recently signup for the Fiber Optics service have the highest churn probability